ryanjball/Biomedical-Data/README.md

 # Machine Learning for Biomedical Data

-Biomedical Data Set Binary Classification, built by Dr. Henrique de Mota in Lyon,France.
+Biomedical Data Set Classification: KNN

+This data set was built by Dr. Henrique de Mota in Lyon,France.

 480 instances, 6 attributes: Abnormal or Normal